 Not necessary for this item

-(2006).Utilization of municipal solid waste rejects in producing wave dispersion and shoreline erosion protection structures (breakwaters) [Master’s thesis, the American University in Cairo].
+(2006).Utilization of municipal solid waste rejects in producing wave dispersion and shoreline erosion protection structures (breakwaters) [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Mohamed, Yasser.
 Utilization of municipal solid waste rejects in producing wave dispersion and shoreline erosion protection structures (breakwaters).
 2006.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.